COSC3020/augmenting-path-sin-2pi/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+**Sources**

+Looked at [this](https://github.com/COSC3020/augmenting-path-NolanNachbar/blob/NolanNachbar-patch-1/code.js) repo for inspiration.
+My implementation is iterative, not recursive.